ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## Longest individual reigns

 *Note: Only reigns over 100 days are included.
-The current Rank #1 player is excluded.*
+The current Rank #1 reign is excluded.*

 The following is a list of the longest consecutive days a player from the previous lists has held the Rank #1 spot (As of 3 June 2021.)